manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 ## 1. Verification of Gate level Synthesized (GLS) netlist :
-In the Gate level synthesis, the netlist obtained as the output after synthesis is used as the Design under test (DUT) The test bench developed for the RTL design code is used for also testing the logical functionality of the netlist.
+In the Gate level synthesis, the netlist obtained as the output after synthesis is used as the Design under test (DUT) The test bench developed for the RTL design code is also used for testing the logical functionality of the netlist.
 GLS is required to verify the logical correctness and ensuring timing specification are met after synthesis.

 The flow diagram of the GLS setup with iVerilog is shown in Figure 4.1

 The input to the iverilog is the Netlist generated after synthesis, gate level verilog models and test bench.
 The output of iverilog is the value change dump.
-The output vcd file is loaded in the GTK waver to check the logical correctness.
+The output vcd file is loaded in the GTK wave to check the logical correctness.
-If the timing constraint is given in the
 In the next step, a comparison between a RTL design code and netlist is discussed.
 Consider an example of a combinational network as shown in Figure 4.2.